kimidomaru/Deploy-AzureVM-Pipeline/README.md

 This project automates the deployment of an Azure Virtual Machine (VM) and the installation of Nginx on it using Ansible.
 The entire process is managed through a GitHub Actions pipeline, ensuring continuous integration and deployment.
 It's also possible to deploy the Terraform/Ansible locally, passing the Azure Connection Variables.

 At the end of the pipeline, a resource group named `student-rg` will be created in your Azure Subscription.
-This resource group will contain a Virtual Machine (VM), a Public IP, a Network Interface, and a Network Security Group (NSG).
+This resource group will contain a Virtual Machine (VM), a Disk, a Public IP, a Network Interface, a Virtual Network (also a Subnet) and a Network Security Group (NSG).
 By accessing the VM's Public IP, you will see the Nginx welcome page.

 ## Prerequisites